conoramurphy-zz/conoramurphy.github.io/_posts/2016-04-10-an-alerting-interface.markdown

 </div>
 ![Homescreen Row Showing What You've Used]({{ site.baseurl }}/assets/alertHomeScreen.png)

 In a matter of a few weeks there was an increase from just a few big customers to nearer 50-100 medium customers as well using alerting regularly.
-So the homescreen alterations stayed and refined further.